 We know the pictures from the news, the consequences from the traffic radio: Complete closure.
 Accident.
 Seriously injured.
 Fatalities.
 Anyone stuck in a traffic jam on the highway after an accident is annoyed by the loss of time.
 What does it mean for those affected? ... - What does this have to do with snoring?
 Well, a third of all fatal accidents on highways are attributed to microsleep.
 A bitter truth for anyone who suspects that they have breathing interruptions during sleep.

-Sleep apnoea is considered the most important cause of microsleep, ahead of irregular shift work, drug and alcohol consumption.
-But what is behind the disease, which is often referred to as "obstructive sleep apnoea" or OSA?
+Sleep apnea is the most important cause of microsleep, ahead of irregular shift work, drug and alcohol consumption.
+But what is behind the disease, which is often referred to as "Obstructive Sleep Apnea" or OSA?

 Under Sleep apnea is understood Frequent breathing interruptions during sleep.
 The pauses in breathing lead to oxygen desaturation of the blood, and this desaturation triggers a wake-up reaction in the sleeping person - actually a protective mechanism of the body against suffocation.
 The problem: the Wake-up reaction prevents restful sleep and especially the deep sleep phases.